GevaZeichner/iHealthDeviceLabs-iOS/README.md

 ### Authentication

   If you want to use the iHealth Device, you must first call authentication method, can call after certification by iHealth relevant methods of the device.

   Authentication method：

-   -(void)commandSDKUserValidation:(HealthUser *)tempUser UserDeviceAccess:(DisposeSDKUserDeviceAccess)userDeviceAccess UserValidationSuccess:(DisposeSDKUserValidationSuccess)userValidationSuccess UserValidationReturn:(DisposeSDKUserValidationReturn)userValidationReturn DisposeErrorBlock:(DisposeSDKUserValidationErrorBlock)disposeValidationErrorBlock
+    -(void)commandSDKUserValidation:(HealthUser *)tempUser
+    UserDeviceAccess:(DisposeSDKUserDeviceAccess)userDeviceAccess
+    UserValidationSuccess:(DisposeSDKUserValidationSuccess)userValidationSuccess
+    UserValidationReturn:(DisposeSDKUserValidationReturn)userValidationReturn
+    DisposeErrorBlock:(DisposeSDKUserValidationErrorBlock)disposeValidationErrorBlock;

 ### Support iHealth Device for iOS